The 5 phases of project management

 • Check the quality of the work and the results obtained.

-• Suggest areas for improvement.
+• Suggest room for improvement.

-Draw up project documentation
+Write project documentation

-Review your budget
+Review the budget

 Watch a demo